-Now in our 41st Year, Lamb’s is one of Southern California’s leading non-profit performing arts organizations.
-We produce year-round in two vibrant locations: Lamb's Players Theatre in the charming island community of Coronado, and the Horton Grand Theatre in San Diego's exciting Gaslamp Quarter.
+Now in our 46th Year, LAMB'S is one of Southern California’s leading non-profit performing arts organizations.
+We produce year-round in the charming island community of Coronado.

 We look for narratives that:

-We present an annual 5-play Season, February thru November at our beautiful 350 seat resident theatre in Coronado.
-Followed by ‘Lamb’s Players Festival of Christmas’ each December.
+We present an annual 5-play Season, January thru November at our beautiful 350 seat resident theatre in Coronado.
+Followed by ‘Lamb’s Festival of Christmas’ each December.

-And each December we invite you to step back 100 years with us for ‘An American Christmas’ held in the Ballroom of the historic Hotel del Coronado.
+Also each December, we invite you to step back 100 years with us for ‘An American Christmas’ held in San Diego's iconic US GRANT HOTEL.